Blood Test or Executive Blood Panel

 RDW Levels

-According to Healthline, a “normal” range for red cell distribution is 12.2% to 16.1% for adult females and 11.8% to 14.5% in adult men.3 Always read your laboratory’s reference ranges as they may define them differently.
+According to Healthline, a “normal” range for red cell distribution is 12.2% to 16.1% for adult females and 11.8% to 14.5% for adult men.3 Always read your laboratory’s reference ranges as they may define them differently.

 RDW Blood Test High